How to Pick the Right Protective Finish for Your Furniture Piece

-- Want to protect your existing furniture so isn’t ruined by everyday use
+- How to protect your existing furniture so it isn’t ruined by everyday use

-- Want to find the best top coat for your specific furniture finish
+- How to find the best top coat for your specific furniture finish

-- Need insight on the best tips to apply a clear coat to furniture
+- My best tips to apply a clear coat to furniture whether

 Have you ever spent hours refinishing a piece of furniture only to have the top ruined by a drinking glass ring or even a scratch?

 Have you added a protective finish to a furniture project only to realize it was a horrible product that ruined your finish?